grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 ### Add profiling labels to Java applications

-It is possible to add dynamic tags (labels) to the profiling data.
-These tags can be used to filter the data in the UI.
+You can add dynamic tags (labels) to the profiling data.
+These tags can filter the data in the UI.

 Add labels dynamically:
 ```java